rweich/streamdeck-ts/README.md

   console.log(`key pressed on row ${row} and column ${column}`);
 });

-// Send events
+// Sending events:
-// For most events you'll need a context (the "button-id") to send events to.
+// For some events you'll need to set a context (the "button-id").
-// It's sent with most events received from the streamdeck. plugin.on('willAppear', ({ context }) => {
+// It's sent along most events received from the streamdeck. plugin.on('willAppear', ({ context }) => {
   plugin.setTitle('new Title', context);
 });